esthesis-iot/esthesis-core/esthesis-core-docs/docs/02-startup-guide/01-Initial configuration.md

 # Initial configuration

-The following sections describe how to configure the esthesis Core platform after installation.
+The following sections describe how to configure the esthesis CORE platform after installation.

 :::tip
 If you are configuring a production installation, make sure you also read the